There's Nothing I Won't Do

 "There's Nothing I Won't Do" is the third single released by British electronic producer Jake Williams under the name JX.
-It was released in May 1996 as a single.
+It was released in May 1996 as a single by Ffrreedom and Hooj Choons.
 The song reached number four in the United Kingdom, where it is JX's highest-charting.
 It also reached number 26 in Australia and number 14 in Ireland.
+The song's music video was directed by Alex Hemming.